 Black Youth Project 100

-This is a statement by the accountability teams that have been working since early December 2015 to address an incident of sexual harm by BYP100 member Malcolm London that happened and made public with permission of all parties involved as a gift to the broader community which is not familiar or accustomed to formal processes of community accountability and transformative justice.
+This is a statement by the accountability teams that have been working since early December 2015 to address an incident of sexual harm by a BYP100 member.
+The process was made public with permission of all parties involved as a gift to the broader community which is not familiar or accustomed to formal processes of community accountability and transformative justice.
 1 page

 By John Paul Lederach